Design & Specs Center

 - 30 " between corners of diagonal tables for customer access - narrow aisle

-- Where space is limited, booths require only 8 sq. ft. per person including aisle allowance
+- Where space is limited, booths require only 8 sq. ft. per person including an aisle allowance

 Determining Adequate Table Size